 Sue Ane Langdon is quite amusing as the "seer" Madame Mijanou.
 Her scenes with Mr. Presley display a warm give-and-take, and a later scene with Joan Freeman give us a look into the woman beneath the surface of all the sass.
 Ms. Langdon made a few films, but she made her real mark in television.
 In the 1960s, 1970s, and 1980s, she appeared in many of the major television shows, including The Man from U.N.C.L.E., Mannix, Perry Mason, Bonanza, and Happy Days.
 She and her husband, Jack Emrek were married from 1959 until his death in 2010.
 Now retired, Ms. Langdon lives in the San Fernando Valley in California.

 It's always a pleasure to see Barbara Stanwyck, and while this is really an Elvis Presley movie, Ms. Stanwyck makes her presence felt.
-We'll close with a scene that features a conversation between Charlie and Maggie, and an Elvis number.
+We'll close with a trailer, with heavy emphasis on Mr. Presley.